🚀 See Middesk in action with an instant, self-guided demo

 Watchdog watchlists

-Some watchdog organizations (or government agencies), such as the Financial Action Task Force, publish their own watchlists.
+Some watchdog organizations (or government agencies), such as the Financial Action Task Force (FATF), publish their own watchlists.
 These may list certain countries or territories as elevated or serious risks, based on how much illegal or unethical activity is happening there and how much the local government is doing to stop it.

 These watchlists usually aren’t legally binding to make dealing with a jurisdiction—including businesses and people within it—a crime.
 However, many are drafted by well-respected organizations and followed as standards by multiple countries.
 So they’re usually good indicators of where an organization should be cautious when looking for clients or business partners.